An "is" operator puzzle, part two

 Wackiness ensues

-This Twitter feed answers the question "What would happen if Anders Hejlsberg and Barbara Liskov were forced to share an apartment1 in an "odd couple" style sitcom?"
+This Twitter feed answers the question “What would happen if Anders Hejlsberg and Barbara Liskov were forced to share an apartment[1.
+A single-threaded apartment, I’d assume.] in an “odd couple” style sitcom?”

 Apparently I'm the "Kramer" of this sitcom.
 I hope I'm played by Ryan Gosling.
 Additional suggestions on casting the principal roles can be left in the comments.